newbeadwork/Stock_Analysis_with_VBA/README.md

-Used VBA scripting to analyze real stock market data in Excel for 2014-2016 as a homework assighnment for Data Analysis Bootcamp.
+Used VBA scripting to analyze real stock market data in Excel for 2014-2016 as a homework assighnment for Data Analytics Bootcamp.
 (Note: because of a limited size of Github repo the Excel file (~100 MB) isn`t included)

 1. Created VBA script that looped through all the stocks for one year and output the following information: